Jena Frumes Dances With Jason Derulo & Sprays Him With Champagne As She Declares ‘Congrats Bby’

 “Congratulations!
 Y’all are the cutest!!!!” a follower wrote.

-“why are you literally so beautiful n perfect,” noted another fan, who added a crying emoji to her comment.
+“why are you literally so beautiful n perfect,” noted another admirer, who added a crying emoji to their comment.

 “Jena you’re really the prettiest woman I’ve ever seen,” someone else wrote.

-Quite a few of the comments were from people who celebrated that this seemed to be a confirmation from Jena and Jason that they are dating.
-Some others noted that they were confused, wondering if the two are a pair.
+Quite a few of the comments were from people who happily noted that this seemed to be a confirmation from Jena and Jason that they are dating.
+Some others were seemingly confused, wondering if the two are a pair.
 Jena and Jason have been virtually inseparable for a while now, but they’ve always played coy in publicly defining their status for curious fans.

 As a number of TikTok fans know, Jason’s release of “Savage Love” was preceded by some social media drama.
-As Variety noted, the beat that he used for the song was originally created by a teen musician in New Zealand named Joshua Stylah, who goes by Jawsh 685 on TikTok.
+As Variety wrote, the beat that he used for the song was originally created by a teen musician in New Zealand named Joshua Stylah, who goes by Jawsh 685 on TikTok.

-When Jason initially shared a snippet of his version of this, he didn’t credit Jawsh.
+When Jason initially shared a snippet of his version, he didn’t credit Jawsh.
 Many people immediately called out the singer for using “Laxed (Siren Beat)” without mentioning where it originated, and this caused some chaos.

-Now, the official release of the “Savage Love” single incorporates and credits the New Zealand musician and it seems the two have set aside their differences.
+Now, the official release of the “Savage Love” single incorporates and credits the New Zealand musician, and it seems the two have set aside their differences.

 Given how popular the song has been on TikTok, it seems virtually guaranteed that Jason’s single will be a big success as well.
 As for this apparent romance, Jena and Jason’s fans will be keeping an eye on what these two reveal next.